The price of uncertainty for social consensus: Proof of upper bound

-We are now left with a quadratic in the sum $\sum_{j=1}^m\alpha_j$.
-Since the leading coefficient is positive and the quadratic is on the lesser side of the inequality, $\sum_{j=1}^m\alpha_j$ must be less than the larger root of this quadratic.
-This larger root is obtained through a tedious application of the quadratic formula:
+Since the leading coefficient is positive and the quadratic polynomial is on the lesser side of the inequality, $\sum_{j=1}^mz_j$ must be less than the larger root of this polynomial.
+This larger root is obtained via the quadratic formula: